Welcome to “An Audience with Art”

 The exhibition "An Audience with Art.
 The National Museum in the Queen Sonja Art Stable" had its last day on show 12 September.
 Now the Art Stable is closed for a period.
 We will return with new events and more information as soon as possible.

 We may close for special events or the mounting of new exhibitions.
 Changes in opening hours are announced on Facebook and here on Royalcourt.no.

 When the Art Stable is open, tickets are available through Ticketmaster.
 Some also available at the door.

 - Children under the age of 6 are admitted free of charge

 - Escorts of persons with disabilities are admitted free of charge

 At the exhibition

-"An Audience with Art" shows 80 artworks by Norwegian and international artists.
-Among them are:
+"An Audience with Art" showed 80 artworks by Norwegian and international artists.
+Among them were:

 - Nikolai Astrup

 - Peder Balke